UK's Interserve in talks with lenders to convert debt to equity

-Dec 9 (Reuters) - British outsourcing company Interserve Plc said on Sunday it is in talks with its lenders on a debt reduction plan that is likely to involve converting a substantial part of the company’s debt into new equity.
+(Reuters) - British outsourcing company Interserve Plc (IRV.L) said on Sunday it is in talks with its lenders on a debt reduction plan that is likely to involve converting a substantial part of the company’s debt into new equity.

 The plan, which is not yet finalised, might see part of the new equity sold to existing shareholders and potentially to other investors, the company, which has around 75,000 employees worldwide, said in a statement.